nbren12/personal-website/content/post/loading_netCDFS/index.md

         )
 ```

 As you can see, these routines call some non-TensorFlow functions before instantiating the dataset object.
 This custom logic will be harder to parallelize or train on e.g. TPUs.
 The first solution `load_nc_with_generator` is perhaps the simplest, we first define a generator that opens each NetCDF and converts its contents to a dictionary of tf.Tensor objects.
-Because the generator is sequential, we won't be able to parallelize it easily, although we could potentially us `tf.data.Dataset.prefetch` to load results ahead of time.
+Because the generator is sequential, we won't be able to parallelize it easily, although we could potentially use `tf.data.Dataset.prefetch` to load results ahead of time.
 For this reason, I implemented a version `load_nc_dir_with_map_and_xarray` that uses `tf.data.Dataset.map`, which is a potentially parallelizable operation.

 Both methods require specifying the "schema" of the data.
 By schema, I mean the names, dtypes, and shapes of the arrays contained in the NetCDF.
 This is a key challenge with using the `tf.data.Dataset` object, and one reason why TensorFlow's [documentation on tfRecords](https://www.tensorflow.org/tutorials/load_data/tfrecord) is so byzantine and hard to read.
 This is where a self-describing format like NetCDF shines.
 The schema can be inferred from the data itself as we do when creating the `tf.TensorSpec` object in `load_nc_dir_with_generator`.
 I was lazy, so I didn't bother with this in `load_nc_dir_with_map_and_xarray`, and just hardcoded the name `"a"` and data type `tf.float64` for the sake of simplicity.